alisolphp/LearnHub/README.md

 ## License

 All `summary.*.md` files in this repository are licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

+This applies only to my original summaries and notes in this repository.
+All rights to the original source content (courses, books, videos, etc.) remain with their respective creators.

+See the [LICENSE](./LICENSE) file for details.

 This project is completely free to use for personal learning and educational purposes.
 These summaries are my personal notes and interpretations.